ruepongJonathan/metadata-workflow/README.md

 ms = mf.metaspaceFetch()

 #call the search_metaspace() function to search datasets by the given arguments
-#ex: search datasets with keyword brain and it is a Homo sapiens (human)
+#ex: search datasets with keyword brain and is a Homo sapiens (human)
 datasets = ms.search_metaspace(keyword = "brain", organism = "Homo sapiens (human)
 ")
 ```